yihufree/URL-Navigator/docs/user_guide.md

 2. **Main Panel**: Shows bookmarks in the currently selected folder
 3. **Toolbar**: Contains actions like add, edit, delete, and search
 4. **Status Bar**: Displays information about selected items and app status
+5. **MagicBox Bar**: Displays the MagicBox buttor and the Visited websites

 ## Basic Operations